Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-All of Orcon’s broadband plans come with unlimited internet, but you can choose the type of connection based on what is available at your property and the contract term length.
+All of Orcon’s broadband plans come with unlimited data.
+You can choose the type of connection based on what is available at your property and a contract term length to suit.

 Fibre 100 is Orcon’s entry-level fibre plan with speeds of 100Mbps up/20Mbps down.
 You can opt for a 12- or 24-month plan with a charge of $89.95 per month, with the 24-month contract including Apple TV.
 If you switch over to Orcon from another provider and use your own modem you will receive a $25 credit.

 Gigantic Fibre is the plan to go for if you are looking for the fastest internet that Orcon has to offer.
 It’s available on a 12-month plan at $94.95 per month and you can expect speeds of 700-900Mbps down and 500Mbps up.